Why Failed to Load Resource Error Occurs on your Website?

 Replace Theme or Plugin File:

-Another common cause for “Failed to Load Resource” can be due to the theme and plugin compatibility.
-In that case, you will need to reinstall your theme or plugin that is causing the error.
+Another common cause for “Failed to Load Resource” can be the theme and plugin compatibility.
+In that case, you will need to reinstall the theme or plugin that is causing the error.

 Firstly, deactivate your current WordPress theme by visiting the Appearance >> Themes page.
 If you have another theme installed on your WordPress website, just go ahead and activate it.
 It will deactivate your current WordPress theme.
 If not, you need to activate a default WordPress or install a new WordPress theme.